monsotal/Notes-app-monolithic/README.md

 # Notes App: A full-stack web application for managing personal notes

-This project is a simple yet functional notes application built using modern web technologies.
+This project is a simple yet functional where you can create, edit, and delete notes.
-It allows users to create, read, update, and delete notes through an intuitive user interface.
+Plus, there's validation on both the UI and the backend

 ## Key features:
 - Create and store personal notes